duncanpierce/hetzanetes/README.md

 * Downsizing the API server node set can hang the cluster.
 Worker node pools can be downsized.
 * Servers are not deleted gracefully.
 * Cannot manage other clusters, even though you could have more than one `Cluster` resource, in theory.
+* Deleting a cluster doesn't always remove the private network and firewalls.

 ## Getting started